Telecom Fraud Detection

 Where does VoIP fraud come from?

 VoIP fraud comes from all over the globe.
-Traditionally, Africa has been a “Hot Continent” from telecom fraud, because the termination costs are very high and regulation is not as stringent as in other parts of the world.
-However, a 2011 study from the Communications Fraud Control Association (CFCA) found that the top 5 countries from which fraud originates are the United States, India, the United Kingdom, Pakistan, and the Philippines.
+Traditionally, Africa has been a “hot continent” for telecom fraud, because the termination costs are very high and regulation is not as stringent as in other parts of the world.
+However, a 2011 study from the Communications Fraud Control Association (CFCA) found that the top five countries from which fraud originates are the United States, India, the United Kingdom, Pakistan, and the Philippines.
 The top five fraud terminating countries were Cuba, Somalia, Sierra Leone, Zimbabwe, and Latvia.

 How big of a problem is VoIP fraud?

 VoIP fraud is a significant and growing problem in the telecommunications industry.
 Because fraudsters often attack during weekends, fraud events often go undetected for many hours.
 A single fraud event can easily cost a company between three and fifty thousand dollars.
 In many cases, this number can be even larger.
 A 2009 attack on an Australian company’s VoIP PBX resulted in 11,000 international calls in just 46 hours, leaving the SIP provider with a bill in excess of $120,000.
 A 2011 weekend episode in South Africa resulted in a bill of over $12,000 and another in the US cost victims more than $1.4 million.